Thermodynamics of Einstein-Euler-Heisenberg Black Holes with Thermal Fluctuations and Nonlinear Electromagnetic Fields: Thermodynamic Characteristics of Einstein-Euler-Heisenberg Black Hole

 One of the state functions essential for determining the global stability of the black hole is the Gibbs free energy.
 For an Einstein-Euler-Heisenberg black hole, the relation for Gibbs free energy can be found via

-In Fig.\eqref{fig55}, for each specific charge and nonlinear parameter value, the exponentially corrected Gibbs free energy starts from negative values for all non-zero $\mu$ and holds a positive value after $r_h>2$.
-Also, for horizon values beyond this threshold, discrete lines start appearing for all charge parameters, provided that one wishes to inspect the positive domain.
+In the first plot of Fig.\ref{fig555} , all enthalpy positive beyond $r_h=0.7$ as well as in the second plot of Fig.\eqref{fig555}.

 Finally, heat capacity, one of the most important thermodynamic quantities, can be examined.
-To see the effect of the exponential modification of heat capacity, one can put $E^{EC}$ into Eq.\eqref{stability}.
-The exponentially corrected heat capacity then becomes
+To see the effect of the exponential modification of heat capacity, one can put $E^{EC}$ into Eq.\eqref{stability}, which leads to

-The plots presented in Fig.\ref{Fig2} represent the behaviour of $C^{EC}$ as a function of $r_h$, under different $q$ and $\mu$ parameters.
-For certain horizon values, the heat capacity is observed to become undefined.
-This might suggest thermodynamics instability and presence of potential singularities.
+The plots presented in Fig.\ref{Fig2} represent the behaviour of $C^{EC}$ as a function of $r_h$, under different $\mu$ parameters.

+When exponential corrections are incorporated to the black hole entropy, the thermodynamic stability structure undergoes a significant qualitative transformation.
+As shown in Fig.\ref{figgg3}, the resulting stability region no longer forms a simple horizontal band as in the uncorrected and logarithmic cases.
+Instead, it displays a distinctly curved and structured form, with stability now depending strongly on both the NED parameter \(\mu\) and the electric charge \(q\).

+This richer structure arises from the enhanced influence of quantum vacuum effects encoded in the exponential correction.
+In particular, the stable region tends to occupy zones with moderate values of \(\mu\) and slightly elevated values of \(q\), with the boundaries of this region bending inward or outward depending on the specific interplay between these parameters.
+The heat capacity becomes highly sensitive to small changes in \(\mu\) and \(q\), indicating that the exponential term induces a more complex energy balance between gravitational and electromagnetic contributions.

+Notably, the physically admissible window defined by \(\mu \leq \tfrac{50}{81}\) and \(q \leq \sqrt{25/24}\) intersects with only a narrow segment of the stable region.
+This implies that, while stable solutions are still present under physically consistent assumptions, they are more finely tuned and restricted compared to the previous cases.
+In some portions of the admissible domain, even small deviations in \(\mu\) or \(q\) can drive the system into thermodynamic instability.

+The phase transition boundary, defined by the condition \(C = 0\), takes on a more elaborate form.
+Unlike the single, nearly linear boundary observed in the uncorrected case, the exponential model yields a curved and branching transition contour, delineating multiple zones of stability and instability.
+This behaviour suggests that exponential corrections do not merely shift the stability thresholds but actively restructure the thermodynamic phase space, reflecting the non-trivial nature of the quantum corrections at this level of approximation.